What is facial cupping?

 It’s also said to improve the flow of your “qi” (pronounced “chee”).
 Qi is a Chinese word meaning life force.

-Although the practice is deeply ingrained in Traditional Chinese Medicine, some researchers say that the earliest pictorial records originated in ancient Egypt.
+Although the practice is deeply ingrained in Traditional Chinese Medicine,

 Yes and no. Although they’re based on the same principle of restoration, facial and body cupping are executed differently.